Wood Flooring Beginner Guide: Buying Your Floor

-So you have decided to buy wood flooring for your home remodel or new construction.
+So you have decided to include wood flooring for your home remodel or new construction.
 If you are the average new home owner, you are learning as you go.
 Each task comes with a whole new set of terms that can seem overwhelming.
-But have no fear, here is a beginner guide on some of the important terms and key words to know when you want to take on this project.

 3. Solid Flooring- Just as it sounds, solid flooring means it is one complete piece of wood per flooring board.
 Traditionally, solid wood flooring comes 3/4 inches thick.